rudi-platform/rudi-node-container/README.md

 podman-compose -f "${DOCKER_COMPOSE_CONF:-'docker-compose-multip.yml'}" down
 ```

-## Accessing the UI
+## 2D.
+Log to the RUDI node

-Go to the following URL and login with the Super User password you have set in the
+Go to the following URL and login with the Super User password you have set at

 http://localhost:3032

 ## ------------------------------vvv--- TO BE CLEANED ---vvv---